alphagov/monitoring-doc/documentation/architecture/decisions/0005-deploying-prometheus-to-private-networks-in-aws.md

  - maintain prometheus at a single common version, by upgrading prometheus across our whole estate
- - update prometheus configuration without having to rebuild instances
+ - update prometheus configuration without having to restart prometheus
  - allow client teams to provide configuration (for example, for alert rules)
  - perform [ec2 service discovery][] by querying the EC2 API (for